StuartCox3107/iGrow/README.md

 - User profiles: this will allow signed-in users to have personal profiles and edit their own plantings only as well as contributing to the overall community

 - Currently the site is designed for UK users only, to be able to select specific countries/communities would also be a desired feature

+- Due to the database structure, the search feature requires that the user types in the full plant name in order to find the relevant record

 ---